-This year COOPI Suisse participates at the Film Festival of Human Rights in Lugano by discussingthe award-winning film "The Distant Barking of Dogs", by Simon Lereng Wilmond.
+This year COOPI Suisse participated at the Film Festival of Human Rights in Lugano by discussingthe award-winning film "The Distant Barking of Dogs", by Simon Lereng Wilmond.

-Wednesday, October 10 at 20:30After handing over the journalistic award to Carla Agustoni organized by AMCA, the screening of the film "The Distant Barking of Dogs" is followed by a discussion entitled "Ukraine.
+Wednesday, October 10 at 20:30,after handing over the journalistic award to Carla Agustoni organized by AMCA, followed the screening of the film "The Distant Barking of Dogs" and an in-depth discussion entitled "Ukraine.
 War through the eyes of children ".

-Currently COOPI Suisse is supporting a multi-year project for Education in Emergencies Iraq under the supervision and coordination of Marco Loiodice.
+Currently COOPI Suisse is supporting a multiple year project in Education in Emergencies in Iraq under the supervision and coordination of Marco Loiodice.

-The armed conflict of 2014-15 in Ukraine, lived and told by two children innocent souls, Oleg and Yarik that, despite the risk and the constant danger punctuated by the noise (sometimes far sometimes very close) to the bombing and the shooting of military, remain with their grandmother anchored to their home, a village on the border between Russia and Ukraine.
+The armed conflicts of 2014-15 in Ukraine, lived and told by the innocent souls of two children, Oleg and Yarik that, despite the risk and constant danger marked by the noise (sometimes far, sometimes very close) of the bombing and the shooting of the military, remain with their grandmother, anchored to their home, in a village on the border between Russia and Ukraine.

-A film that seems where to stop at any moment - just like the lives of the two young protagonists - and instead proceeds undaunted, past the fear on the strength of some basic human values, such as friendship, the importance of a own family nest, and boundless love (the grandmother is an extraordinary woman!).
+A film that seems to stop at any moment - just like the lives of the two young protagonists - and which instead proceeds undauntedly, past fear and terror thanks to the power of some basic human values, such as friendship, the importance of the comfort of one's own family, and boundless love (the grandmother is an extraordinary woman!).

-The last part of the film, the "play with guns" suggests a reflection on the consequences that affect young people themselves, who are personally experiencing long periods of anxiety, fear and insecurity.
+The last part of the film, a "game with guns", offers a reflection on the consequences that affect young people, who are personally experiencing long periods of anxiety, fear and insecurity.

-A directed and above all a montage that manage to send the heartbeat of life of children in these appalling conditions with an authenticity and a disarming poetry.
+This is a movie that is able to convey the heartbeat of children's lives in appalling conditions with disarming authenticity and poetry.